 Welcome to Palcho's Products and Karen's Wild Ales

 Decades of fermenting and art making have evolved into one thing now: Brewing Wild and Sour Farmhouse Ales!
-Brewing, for me, is the perfect marriage of art and science and intuition.
+Brewing, for me, is the perfect marriage of art, science and intuition.

 I began gathering wild plants and turning them into potions as a child.
 My first product was called Huckleberry Finn Water (Wildberry Lifesavers soaked in warm water).
 Later, I learned to raise and preserve food- canning, pickling, brining, salting, fermenting everything from vegetables, beer and bread to cheese and sauerkraut.
 Later, living in Kodiak, I made plant medicines and healing lotions and learned how to smoke and pickle fish, kelp, and tofu.
 Meanwhile, as an artist/ceramicist, I learned how to blend and form raw materials- earth, fire, water, and air- into pottery and sculpture.
 In 2004, after 20 years of teaching art, I resigned in order to start a business manufacturing organic skincare products made from plant-based raw materials, a process in which fire is also essential.